Unboundedness of some higher Euler classes: Preliminaries

-\paragraph{Computing norms.} In degree two, there is an effective means of computing the norm of a cohomology class through representations of surface groups.
-An integral class $c \in H_2(G; \Z)$ can always be realized as the image of a map from a closed orientable surface $\Sigma$ of genus $\geq 1$ into a $K(G, 1)$ space; such a map induces a homomorphism $\rho: \pi_1(\Sigma) \to G$.
+\paragraph{Computing norms.} In degree two, there is an effective means of estimating the norm of a cohomology class through representations of surface groups.
+For any space $X$, a class $c \in H_2(X; \Z)$ can always be represented as the image of a map from an orientable (possibly disconnected) surface $\Sigma$ into $X$.
+If $X$ is a $K(G,1)$, then we may assume $\Sigma$ has no $S^2$ components.
+Supposing additionally that $\Sigma$ is connected, such a map induces a homomorphism $\rho: \pi_1(\Sigma) \to G$.
 Thus, on the level of group cohomology we have $c = \rho_*([\Sigma])$ and

-It is easy to verify that $[\Sigma]$ has norm $2 \chi(\Sigma)$ (See \cite[\S 2]{Gromov} for the computation.)
-Hence, $\| c\| \leq 2 \chi(\Sigma)$, and showing that $\alpha$ is an \emph{unbounded} class amounts to showing that where the supremum is taken over all homomorphisms from surface groups into $G$.
+It is easy to verify that $[\Sigma]$ has norm $-2 \chi(\Sigma)$ (See \cite[\S 2]{Gromov} for the computation.)
+Hence, we have $\| c\| \leq -2 \chi(\Sigma)$.
+Thus, to show a cohomology class $\alpha$ is \emph{unbounded}, it suffices to show that where the supremum is taken over all homomorphisms from surface groups into $G$.

+Although our goal here only requires us to show unboundedness of some classes, the above can actually be used to compute the norm of a class $\alpha$ in second bounded cohomology.
+Matsumoto--Morita and Ivanov showed (independently) that, for any topological space $X$, Gromov's semi-norm on $H^2_b(X; \R)$ is in fact a {\em norm} \cite{MM, Ivanov2}.
+Hence $H^2_b(X; \R)$ is a Banach space, with the quotient of $H_2(X;\R)$ by the zero-norm subspace as its dual; and in integral cohomology, the zero norm subspace is precisely the chains representable by maps of surfaces consisting of $S^2$ and $T^2$ components.